 European and Australian (PAL) N64 launch games

-One benefit of the N64 launching much later in Europe and Australia was that five games released alongside it.
+Despite the N64 launching much later in Europe and Australia, it only received three launch games in total.
 These were:

 - Super Mario 64